NecronWasTaken/NecroBot/READme.md

 <br/>
 ## Inroduction

-- **Features** – All features what I will add, will be explained here.
+- **Features** – All features that I will add, will be explained here.